 The final type of neuropathy is focal neuropathy, or mononeuropathy, which occurs when there is damage to one specific nerve or group of nerves, causing weakness in the affected area.
 The pain of mononeuropathy can be extreme, but it tends to resolve itself over time and usually does not lead to long-term complications.

 It is important for you to talk to your doctor if you feel you are experiencing neuropathy.
 A common medicine used in diabetes, metformin, can lead to lower B12 levels, which can cause a type of neuropathy.
 Your doctor and healthcare team can help diagnose and treat any nerve problems you may be experiencing.

 Diabetic neuropathy is caused by nerve damage, most likely due to a number of factors such as:

 - high blood sugar levels over long periods of time

 - damage to the blood vessels, such as damage done by high cholesterol levels

-- nerve injuries, such as carpal tunnel syndrome
+- mechanical injury, such as injuries caused by carpal tunnel syndrome

 - sensitivity to touch